margaretmf/margaretmf.github.io/keycreativewriting.md

 He's hard-working, and secure.

 He's a lover of mankind, and inclusive of all.
-With a passion for Church, He's a seeker of Truth in all areas of the world.
+With a passion for Church, He's a seeker of Truth in all aspects of Life.
-He knows that Divine Mind has the throne and that reflecting Principle and Joy is the Way.
+He knows that Divine Mind is in control and that reflecting Principle is the Way.
 He's self-complete and wedded to the author of the univese.